Moddable-OpenSource/pebble-examples/readme.md

 > **Note**: The compass has also been implemented but there's not currently a good way to test that, so it is not included here.

 ### User experience
-The APIs used here are a little rougher as the runtime is simultaneously supporting APIs from RockyJS, Pebble native graphics, and Moddable's Poco.
+The APIs used here are a little rougher as the runtime simultaneously supports APIs from RockyJS, Pebble native graphics, and Moddable's Poco.
 This will get ironed out.

 - `hellobutton` – Subscribes to Pebble button events.
 - `hellogbitmap` – Renders bitmaps stored in `GBitmap` resources.